List of cycle routes in London: Cycle Superhighways

 London's Cycle Superhighways were a set of Bike freeways, that were aimed principally at commuters and more experienced cyclists, providing faster and more direct radial routes between outer and central London.

 In addition to route signage with a pink logo, other distinctive features included blue cycle lanes on some of the routes (the brand colour of the scheme's original sponsor, Barclays) and 'totem' style signage pillars.

 History

 London's Cycle Superhighways were first announced in 2008 by Mayor Ken Livingstone.
 The original proposal consisted of 12 radial routes, with routes numbered in 'clock face' fashion.
-However, several of these proposed routes were never built, due to opposition from the respective London boroughs.
 Initial implementation of the cycle superhighways also drew criticism on safety grounds, with poor design at some junctions, insufficient segregation of cyclists from motor traffic and slippery surfaces all contributing to numerous fatalities.
+Several of the superhighways were never built due to opposition from the respective London boroughs.

 In 2018 TfL dropped the 'cycle superhighway' name from use on any further projects.
 All the existing Cycle Superhighways are now part of the Cycleways network and will be rebranded as a numbered 'Cycleway'.